abitoun-42/colibrie/README.md

-# Colibri
+# Colibrie
-Colibri is a blazing fast repository to extract tables from PDF files
+Colibrie is a blazing fast repository to extract tables from PDF files

 # Installation
 ```